 “We have already seen the prime minister baulking at the consequences of cuts, in his recent rethink on reduced jail terms for certain criminals.
 As he will no doubt know, in politics, the majority counts; and the clamour for higher spending to help through the hard times may, in time, become too loud for him and his chancellor to ignore.”

 But Mr Johnson notes that it is not clear that Labour’s spending plans would have made a substantive difference had the party stayed in power.
 He outlines that while the government is planning to cut spending by 6.6 per cent of national income by 2015-16.
 The last Labour government’s pre-election plans involved cuts of 5.4 per cent by 2016-17.
 “The difference between these two”, he writes, “though perhaps useful for drawing the political dividing lines, should not be exaggerated”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.